-The program will follow a cohort module with students taking the same courses at the same time on a part-time basis for four semesters (including a summer session).
+The program follows a cohort module with students taking the same courses at the same time on a part-time basis for four semesters (including a summer session).
 In addition to conducting online coursework, students participate in two in-person sessions at the opening and conclusion of the program.
 These residencies consist of group activities to apply concepts and develop career advancement strategies, and networking opportunities among the students, faculty, and guest speakers.
-Students are responsible for covering their travel and lodging expenses for the duration of the required residencies.

 Expand the course accordions to see the duration of each course.

 Disclaimer: The University reserves the right to withdraw or modify the courses or sequence of instruction or to change the instructors as may become necessary.
 Due to COVID-19, in-person residencies may be postponed or canceled.

 Semester 2 (Spring)

 Semester 4 (Fall II)

 All coursework in this program is required and will enable students to qualify to take the CFP® exam* and be prepared to transition into a career as an advisor.
 Students should familiarize themselves with the Terms and Conditions of taking the exam and obtaining the certification at cfp.net.